zixichen007115/zixichen007115.github.io/_pages/cv.md

 Education
 ======
-* B.Eng. in Mechanical Design, Manufacturing and Automation at Harbin Institute of Technology (Shenzhen), 2016-2020
 * M.Sc. in Control Systems at Imperial College, 2020-2021
 * Ph.D in Biorobotics at Scuola Superiore Sant'Anna, 2022-2025 (expected)